peopleig/deepfake-audio-detection/README.md

 This defines the ResNet model with a classifier head like softmax

 ### train.py
 This is the main script which will train the model.
 This will handle the dataset, the feature extraction.
+Logs the nummber of epochs run and each epoch's details and statistics.

 ### evaluation.py
 This will load a trained model checkpoint, and will run evaluation/testing - data accuracy and other stuff.